-Since serving on the city commission, Mayor Gawron has focused on the preservation of key services and city finances as well as the restoration of the core business district, Muskegon’s downtown.
-Through his tenure, the city has remained solvent and services maintained at the highest possible level even during economic downturns.
-Investment in the core business district now exceeds 200 million dollars over twelve years.
-Programs such as community policing and social justice have been expanded and are recognized nationally.
-Regional collaborations are also a key focus and he was able to bridge divides resulting in bringing two new municipalities into the city’s water system.
-Manufacturing is also a key focus and investment and employment continue to expand with a high level of collaboration with the private sector.
-Additional partnerships with governmental and private economic development agencies and the private sector are being expanded to position Muskegon as a multi modal transportation hub taking advantage of her one of a kind Great Lakes deep-water port.
+Mayor Gawron has focused on the preservation of key public services and stability of city finances.
+Through his tenure, the city has remained solvent and services maintained at the highest possible levels, despite the Great Recession of 2008 and its aftermath.
+Programs such as community policing and social justice engagement have been expanded and are recognized nationally.
+Regional collaborations are also a key priority; he was able to bridge divides to bring two new municipalities into the city’s water system.
+Mayor Gawron recognizes that advanced manufacturing is critical to the city as investment and employment continue to expand with a high level of collaboration with the private sector.
+Additional partnerships with governmental and private economic development agencies and the private sector are being expanded to position Muskegon as a multi-modal transportation hub, taking advantage of its one-of-a-kind Great Lakes deep-water port.

-A home town boy, the Mayor’s family has resided in Muskegon for over 140 years and have been an integral part of her history as good neighbors involved in family, faith and citizenship.
-Accessible to a high degree, his family doesn’t like grocery shopping with him because of the impromptu citizen sessions in the produce section of the local grocery store.
+A hometown boy, the mayor comes from a family that has resided in Muskegon for over 140 years and has been an integral part of its history as good neighbors involved in family, faith and citizenship.
+Mayor Gawron has taken his local engagement to the state level with participation in the Urban Core Mayors Association of Michigan and communicating with fellow officials in partnership with the Michigan Municipal League.

 Mayor Stephen Gawron may be reached at (231) 724-6701 or by email at Steve.Gawron@shorelinecity.com, or by using the contact form below.